Hexagram 64 · ䷿

 Before Completion means success because the yielding attains the middle.
 The little fox nearly crosses but still wets its tail because it has not yet left the center of danger.
 Nothing furthers because the end cannot be carried through.
 Though the lines are not in their proper places, hard and soft still respond to one another.

-Fire over water: the image of Before Completion.
-The noble person is careful in the differentiation of things, so that each finds its place.
+Fire over water: The image of the condition before transition.
+Thus the superior man is careful In the differentiation of things, So that each finds its place.

 He gets his tail in the water.
 Humiliating.